 Apparently, they only had one meal together but didn’t have any other meetings.
 Wong’s nickname was Tiger of Tsim Sha Tsui East (as well as Tiger Among Tigers), but it didn’t matter since he died in a car crash within Thailand circa October of 1995.
 Although she didn’t know the content of the evidence handed over by the immigration department, Barbara still defended her client with vigour.
 She requested the court to treat the secret evidence in the closed door hearing with the usual standard for evidence in order to maintain the judicial spirit.
 After the hearing, she criticized the unfairness shown by the immigration department to Stephen in handing evidence over in a closed door hearing.
 She pointed out without knowing the content of the evidence, he could not react and respond, thus making her defense more difficult.
 At this point, I should mention that Jet Li’s first manager worked for the same Triad as Charles Heung.
 14K are just as nefarious as any other Triad, but Michael Chan Wai-Man (above) is said to be a good man.
 14K and Sun Yee On are rivals.

 Before he was murdered, Jim Choi Chi-Ming was actually Jet’s second manager.
 His previous manager was the son of Lo Wei – the Bruce Lee director who worked for the Sun Yee On.
 The son was responsible for bringing Jet over from the Mainland so that he could be a H.K. movie star.
 He also arranged for Jet to obtain a U.S. Visa.
 This allowed Jet to star in a film produced by Lo’s production company – Grand March Movie Production.
 Yes, I’m referring to Dragon Fight (1989).
 The relevance is that Stephen was the co-star.
 Despite all of this, Jet fired Lo’s son after the success of Once Upon a Time in China II.
 Lo’s son was about to take him to court when the bosses of Sun Yee On had reached a settlement with him.
-From that point on, they (under the illusion of Win’s) became Jet’s new management.
+Following Jim’s murder, they (under the illusion of Win’s) became Jet’s new management.
 In others, Jet had the sort of protection that Bruce should really have fortified himself with.
 Back to Stephen, who is a Lee fan, I would like to direct your attention to a 1996 issue of a Vancouver newspaper which addressed his immigration failure.

 In February of 1998, it was reported that he had actually filed for immigration to Canada as far back as 1993.
 Coincidentally, 1993 was the year when Win’s Movie Production seemingly changed its name to Win’s Movie Production Limited.
 However, they both have different pages on the Hong Kong Movie Database.
 The first company’s last film (Wong Jing’s Last Hero in China) finished its theatrical run in April whereas the second company’s first film (Stephen’s Flirting Scholar) started its theatrical run in July.
 After February of 1993, Stephen claimed that the reason why he appealed was to maintain his image in the H.K. film industry.
 Despite being rejected again in 1995, the judge expressed that Stephen could appeal again.
 This would suggest that all Stephen had to do was to stop working for any Win’s company.
 Starting in 1994, the Heungs had another company called Win’s Entertainment.
 This resulted in Stephen starring in Jing’s Sixty Million Dollar Man (1995) and Forbidden City Cop (1996).
 Like Jet, he should’ve applied for a U.S. Visa.